jborza/gba-solitaire/readme.md

 }
 ```

-It seems there are a couple more piles around Solitaire - for example, the reveled cards, the stacks of cards on the foundation, and the piles on the bottom.
+It seems there are a couple more piles around Solitaire - for example, waste (revealed cards), the stacks of cards on the foundation, and the piles on the bottom.
 Seems like it would be nice to have the concept of the pile encapsulated as a structure with associated functions.

 ```c
 typedef struct pile {